Stephen Thompson (fighter): 2022

 Thompson faced Kevin Holland on December 3, 2022, at UFC on ESPN 42, in the main event.
 He won the fight by technical knockout after Holland's corner stopped the fight after the fourth round.
 This fight earned both the Fight of the Night award.

 2023

 Thompson was scheduled to face Michel Pereira at UFC 291 on July 29, 2023.
 However, at the weigh-ins, Pereira weighed at 174 pounds, 3 pounds over the non-title welterweight limit.
 As a result, the bout was scrapped.

 Thompson faced Shavkat Rakhmonov on December 16, 2023, at UFC 296.
 He lost the fight via a rear-naked choke submission in the second round.

 2024

 Thompson faced Joaquin Buckley on October 5, 2024 at UFC 307 in Salt Lake City, Utah.
 He lost the fight by knockout in the third round.

 2025

 Thompson faced Gabriel Bonfim on July 12, 2025 at UFC on ESPN 70.
 He lost the fight by split decision.
 12 out of 14 media outlets scored the bout for Thompson.

+2026

+In his retirement fight, Thompson is scheduled to face Charles Radtke on November 14, 2026 at UFC 334.